fran0570/portfolio/README.md

 ## My Process

-My process starts with a with the creation of a good markup from the website wireframe design.
-This allows me to quickly write the html needed.
-I always start by writing all the html code needed for the main page.
-After that's done I will start on the styling of that page using bootstrap and CSS.
-Some html rewrite always follow as I do this step.
+My process starts with the creation of a good markup from the website wireframe design.
+This allows me to quickly write the HTML needed.
+I always start by writing all the HTML code needed for the main page.
+After that, I will start on the styling of that page using Bootstrap and CSS.
+Some HTML rewrite always follows as I do this step.
 I follow by writing the other pages.
 I do this so that I can use the main page as a template to create all other pages needed for the website.

 ## The Challenges (I faced during development and how you overcame those changes)

 Coding always as lots of challenges.
-It's like the most illaborite puzzle ever created and putting all the peices together can be a tricky fit.
-During this perticular project my main challenges where figuring out how to turn my imbition design into code.
-In other word figuring how to place elements in a skewed somewhat overlapping manner as per my design.
+It is like the most elaborate puzzle ever created and putting all the pieces together can be a tricky fit.
+During this particular project my main challenges where figuring out how to turn my ambition design into code.
+In other words figuring out how to place elements in a skewed somewhat overlapping manner as per my design.
 All this while making sure that it would all be resizable.

 ## What I learned by creating this web portfolio

-I have learn and developped my bootstrap skills and knowledge as well as sharpening some CSS skills.
+I have learned and developed my bootstrap skills and knowledge as well as sharpening some CSS skills.
 Like CSS image editing or blending which I learn about thanks to W3schools.

 ## List of assets or resources used (that was not my own, including any frameworks, libraries, plugins, fonts, or images)